gutsy-robot/website/content/publication/robot-authority.md

 publication_short = "In *HRI*"

 # Abstract and optional shortened version.
-abstract = ""

-#"There has been much debate, sci-fi movie scenes, and several scientific studies exploring the concept of robot authority.
-Some of the key research questions #include: #when should humans follow/question robot instructions; how can a robot increase its ability to convince humans to follow their instructions or to change their #behaviour#.
-In this paper, we describe a recent experiment designed to explore the notions of robot authority and human obedience.
-We set up a robot in a publicly #accessible building to act as a security guard that issued instructions to specific humans.
-We identified and analysed the factors that affected a human's decisions to #follow the robot's instruction.
-The four key factors were: perceived aggression, responsiveness, anthropomorphism, level of safety and intelligence in the robot's #behaviour.
-We implemented various social cues to exhibit and convey authority and aggressiveness in the robot's behaviour.
-The results suggest that the degree of #aggression that different people perceived in the robot's behaviour did not have a significant impact in their decision to follow the robot's instruction.
-Although, the #people who disobeyed the robot, perceived the robot's behaviour to be more unsafe and less human-like than the people who followed the robot's instructions and also #found the robot to be more responsive."
+abstract =  "There has been much debate, sci-fi movie scenes, and several scientific studies exploring the concept of robot authority.
+In this paper, we describe the results of a Human-Robot Interaction Study that we conducted to identify the factors that affect human obedience to robots.
+We set up a robot in a publicly #accessible building to act as a security guard that issued instructions to specific humans."

 # Featured image thumbnail (optional)
 image_preview = ""